gridtradecalc/bybit-grid-trade-bot/README.md

 # bybit-grid-trade-bot
-PHP implementation of grid trading bot using Bybit API with custom strategy.
+Python implementation of grid trading bot using Bybit API with custom strategy.